Apologetics Theology

 (Watch the video here.)

 In the year AD 70, the Second Temple in Jerusalem was destroyed.
 It forced a massive change in Judaism.
-Suddenly there were no more sacrifices, no more Levitical priesthood, no more Temple ceremonies.
-For the Jews, who believed they were still under the Law of Moses, many of the 613 mitzvot (commandments) required in the Torah had to be modified or stopped altogether.
+Suddenly there were no more sacrifices, no more Levitical priesthood, no more temple ceremonies.
+For the Jews, who believed they were law of Moses, many of the 613 mitzvot (commandments) required in the Torah had to be modified or stopped altogether.
 This led to a new era known as Rabbinic Judaism, which continues to this day.

 I asked a Jewish man named Shlomo—who is part of an organization called Mechon Mamre in Jerusalem—about the Jewish expectations for the future, and he shared with me the following: